 It’s that time of year again: flu season.
-With September right around the corner, you should be preparing to get your annual vaccine against influenza or, as it is usually called, the flu.
+If you haven’t gotten it already, you should be preparing to get your annual vaccine against influenza or, as it is usually called, the flu.

 The flu is a highly contagious respiratory illness that is caused by a virus.
 Symptoms of the flu include cough, sore throat, runny or stuffy nose, body aches, headache, and fatigue, all of which can range from mild to severe.
 Often the flu is accompanied by fever, with its usual symptoms of alternating chills and uncomfortable warmth.
 While most flu symptoms involve the respiratory tract, vomiting and diarrhea can also occur; these symptoms are more common in children than adults.